tendermint/spec/rfc/004-abci++.md

 ### Negative

-* This is a breaking change to all existing ABCI clients, however this should be a thin
+* This is a breaking change to all existing ABCI clients, however the application should be able to have a thin wrapper to replicate existing ABCI behavior.
 * Vote Extensions adds more complexity to core Tendermint Data Structures

 ### Neutral